Softening vs. Non-Softening Vowels

 • ж, ш are always hard; ч, щ are always soft (the vowel doesn't change that).

-• ц is usually hard; before и it often sounds like [ɨ]-type (“цы”).
+• ц is usually hard; before ц и often sounds like ы ("цы")

 Practice: Soft vs. Hard (paired examples)

-Transliteration [...] uses ' to mark a softened consonant, always after a consonant; the stress mark is always above or next to a vowel.
+We use ' to mark a softened consonant.
+It is always after a consonant; unlike the stress mark ('), which is always above or next to a vowel (e.g., in [ek-zá-m'en] a is stressed and m is soft).

 • ю́мор — humor [yu-mar]